2 Things to Know About Newborn Feeding

 Ever heard the saying “all you need is love”?
-Just add breastmilk or iron-fortified formula to that little phrase, and you have a baby’s complete feeding guide for the first 4 to 6 months.
+Just add breastmilk or infant formula to that little phrase, and you have a baby’s complete feeding guide for the first 6 months.
 Yep, that’s it!
 It’s really that simple.

 When you’re at the grocery store, unless you’re buying formula, there’s no need to wander down the baby food aisle—not just yet, at least.
-Providing foods other than breastmilk or formula can harm your baby’s developing body both now and in the future, and here’s why.
+Providing foods other than breastmilk or formula can harm your baby’s developing body both now and in the future.

-And just when you thought you knew how much breastmilk or formula to give your baby, he’ll probably go through a growth spurt a few days later.
-When this does happen (and it definitely will), keep in mind that as your baby grows, so will his need for more breastmilk or formula.
-Here’s a quick guide to help you remember how much breastmilk or formula your baby needs.
+And just when you thought you knew how much breastmilk or formula to give your baby, they’ll probably go through a growth spurt a few days later.
+When this does happen (and it definitely will), keep in mind that as your baby grows, so will their need for more breastmilk or formula.

 There is no sound more frustrating and heartbreaking than your baby’s cry.
 We get it.
-All you want is to make her happy, and you will do anything you can to get her to stop.
+All you want is to make them happy, and you will do anything you can to get them to stop.
 While your other mom-friends and loved ones might tell you differently, more milk is not always the answer.
 In fact, there are lots of other reasons babies cry.
-Maybe she is tired, or too hot or cold.
-Or maybe she just wants your tender loving care.
-For a full list, check out this article for ways to soothe your baby besides feeding.

 When it comes to hunger, babies will show you when it’s time to eat in more subtle ways—sometimes long before the floodgates open.
-In fact, crying is often the last hunger cue your baby will give you, usually when she’s hit that “hunger wall” and needs to feed—right this minute.
-Learning the signs your baby is hungry will help you prevent getting to that point.
+In fact, crying is often the last hunger cue your baby will give you.

-Not only will paying attention to your baby's hunger and fullness cues mean less fussing, it can also have a positive impact on her feeding habits for life.
-Remember: It's never too early to start feeding baby the right way.
+Not only will paying attention to your baby's hunger and fullness cues mean less fussing, it can also have a positive impact on their feeding habits for life.